 I usually don’t do anything too fancy with the pasta, but I do go back and forth on jarredd pastas.
 I use them plenty as they make for fast meals, but many tend to be a bit sugary and gloopy.

 But hey.
 It’s summertime so I try to use fresh tomatoes these days.
 Of course the traditional way to make sauce is to buy large tomatoes, peel them, cook them down for hours, and flavor them with all kinds of spices.

 I like that method just fine, but I don’t always have time for that business.
 This is the way to cheat at tomato sauce by using cherry tomatoes!

-Dice up the onion and garlic and then heat up the biggest wide pan you have.
-I like one with high sides.
+I like to use a big skillet for this with high sides.
 I’ve made this dish in a huge variety of pans including a dutch oven.
 Whatever you have will probably work, but wider surface area the better because that ensures that the tomatoes aren’t piled on top of each other.

 NOTE: For those of you concerned about the skins or seeds or tiny cores in the tomatoes, it’s really nothing to be worried about.
 You can barely even see them in the final product and the skins give a little texture to the dish which I find kind of nice actually.
 If you’re going to peel and core the tomatoes though, by all means, use larger tomatoes.